shubham1112-03/Decentralized-Password-Manager/Project_Report.md

 3.  **Practical Application of Secret Sharing Schemes:** Cryptographic techniques like Shamir’s Secret Sharing (SSS) are well-established in theory but are infrequently implemented in consumer-facing security applications.
 There is a gap between the theoretical power of these algorithms and their real-world application.
 This project contributes a tangible, open-source implementation that combines SSS with a modern decentralized storage network (IPFS), serving as a practical blueprint for how these advanced cryptographic primitives can be used to solve everyday security problems.
 It moves SSS from a purely academic concept to a demonstrable feature in a usable product.

-## Chapter 5: Proposed Method and Algorithm
+## Chapter 6: Proposed Method/Algorithm

 This chapter will restate the core problem definition and then explore the primary challenges involved in designing a secure, usable, and performant decentralized password manager.
 This lays the groundwork for understanding the architectural decisions made in the CipherSafe project.